talkable/talkable-docs/source/ecommerce/verification_digest.rst

 Verification Digest
 ===================

-Talkable is able to verificate each request comming from web browser.
+Talkable is able to verify each request comming from web browser.
 It prevents fraud request from a potential attacker that can form a request to Talkable platform to register a event that doesn't exist on Merchant Side.

 JS requests don't have any security by default and can be easily faked.